Rationing

-Rationing is the controlled distribution of scarce resources, goods, services, or an artificial restriction of demand.
+Rationing is the controlled distribution of resources, goods, services, especially when scarce, or an artificial restriction of demand.
 Rationing controls the size of the ration, which is one's allowed portion of the resources being distributed on a particular day or at a particular time.
 There are many forms of rationing, although rationing by price is most prevalent.

 Rationing is often done to keep price below the market-clearing price determined by the process of supply and demand in an unfettered market.
 Thus, rationing can be complementary to price controls.
 An example of rationing in the face of rising prices took place in the various countries where there was rationing of gasoline during the 1973 energy crisis.